Urethral Strictures

 D: Stricture now open, urinary sphincter shown.

 If a stricture does recur, more aggressive solutions will be offered.
-A patient can always choose to undergo another DVIU, or even dilation, but at this point such a patient must expect recurrence, even with DVIU.
-A more permanent solution is called a urethroplasty, a reconstructive procedure that Dr. Engel performs.
-An urethroplasty is a surgical repair of a stricture whereby the affected area is dissected and either fully excised with the good ends brought together with sutures (an anastomotic urethroplasty), or incised and the gap in the tubular urethra filled with tissue.
+A patient can always choose to undergo another DVIU, or even dilation, but at this point, such a patient must expect recurrence rates of over 90%, even with DVIU.
+If recurrence occurs after the first DVIU, Dr. Engel will offer a more permanent solution called a urethroplasty, a reconstructive procedure that Dr. Engel performs.
+A urethroplasty is a surgical repair of a stricture whereby the affected area is dissected and either fully excised with the good ends brought together with sutures (an anastomotic urethroplasty), or incised and the gap in the tubular urethra filled with tissue.
 Today, the preferred tissue to use is the lining of one’s cheek, called buccal mucosa.
 Over the years, many different tissue techniques have been used, including bladder mucosa, scrotal skin, foreskin, penile skin, and others.
-Buccal mucosa has largely replaced those tissues as the graft of choice.
+Buccal mucosa has largely replaced those tissues as the graft of choice and the introduction of its use greatly simplified and improved the treatment of recurrent urethral strictures.

-For bulbar strictures less than 2cm, Dr. Engel prefers an anastomotic urethroplasty, whereas longer or anterior strictures will call for a graft.
-With a buccal mucosa urethroplasty, the patient will have stitches inside the side of their mouth, where the graft was taken.
+For bulbar strictures less than 2cm, Dr. Engel will sometimes perform an anastomotic urethroplasty, whereas longer or anterior strictures will almost always call for a graft.
+With a buccal mucosa urethroplasty, the patient will have stitches inside the side of their mouth where the graft was taken which will dissolve over a few days.
 The feeling is similar to having bitten one’s cheek.
-Pain is not severe, and this site heals very rapidly.
-An urethroplasty will typically involve at least an overnight stay in the hospital, with a much longer period of catheterization while the urethra heals.
-With more work comes more reward, as depending on the location and severity of the stricture an urethroplasty can afford up to a 93% success rate with no recurrence.
+The pain is not severe, and this site heals very rapidly.
+In addition, a catheter will have to stay in the urethra draining the bladder urine while the graft heals for 2-3 weeks.
+A urethroplasty is an outpatient procedure in Dr. Engel’s hands.
+Depending on the location and severity of the stricture a urethroplasty can afford a 93% success rate or better with no recurrence.
+Although this is more of an actual reconstructive surgery, with some mild recovery and the imposition of wearing a catheter strapped to one’s leg for a few weeks, the payoff of having this frustrating, recurrent problem removed from one’s life so that repeat lifelong procedures are avoided is invaluable and almost invariably makes a urethroplasty well worth undergoing in the long term.

-Dr. Engel would be happy to see you if you suspect or have been diagnosed with a urethral stricture during an office consultation.
+Dr. Engel has been performing this type of surgery in the DC area for 25 years.
+He would be happy to see you if you suspect or have been diagnosed with a urethral stricture during an office consultation and offer the best approach for you.

 UROLOGIC URGENT CARE